some-ip-com/open-someip-spec/src/someip-sd.rst

     :status: valid
     :collapse: True

 Rationale for the support of two option runs: Two different types of options are expected: options common between multiple SOME/IP-SD entries and options different for each SOME/IP-SD entry.
-Supporting to different options runs is the most efficient way to support these two types of options, while keeping the wire format highly efficient.
+Supporting two different options runs is the most efficient way to support these two types of options, while keeping the wire format highly efficient.

 .. feat_req:: 🎯
     :id: feat_req_someipsd_342